 SMS marketing: sounds a bit… old-fashioned perhaps?
 It wasn’t long ago that people were predicting the rapid demise of SMS, as innovative internet-based messengers loaded with GIFs, emojis and other cool features took over and began to leave the humble text message far behind.

-What Are Automated Text Messages?
+What is an Automatic Text Messages?

 For example, you might be offering a fast-food service.
 What better time to make a special discount to busy commuters than just as they are leaving the office?
-You could schedule a text message each day at, say 5.30 pm, offering different meal packages.
+You could send a scheduled text message each day at, say 5.30 pm, offering different meal packages.
 Easy for you, easy for the customer to make their choice.
 It’s a win/win.

 5 Benefits of Automated Text Messages